JJSlabbert/IoT-Geyser/README.md

 # IoT-Geyser
-Development of an IoT geyser (Hot water tank) for home use Full build instructions available at https://www.instructables.com/Cayenne-IoT-Geyser/
+Development of an IoT geyser controller (Hot water tank) for home use Full build instructions available at https://www.instructables.com/Cayenne-IoT-Geyser/